kivy/kivy/doc/sources/gsoc.rst

 Projects ideas
 --------------

-THIS SECTION IS a WIP.
-The mentors list is not yet final.
+The mentors list is only of potential mentors for a particular project and not final.

 Kivy
 ~~~~